Liga Veneta: Party's renewal and reform (2012–2015)

 At the 2013 general election the LV stopped at 10.5%, almost a record low, resulting in just 5 deputies and 5 senators.
 Tosi considered this a consequence of the renewed alliance with the PdL (instrumental to Maroni's election as President of Lombardy), while many party bigwigs, including Zaia, criticised his leadership, management of the campaign and selection of candidates.
 Most provincial leaders resigned or were deposed by Tosi, who appointed loyalists.
-In April the national council of LV, led by Tosi, expelled 35 party members (mostly Venetists or old-guard bossiani), including two regional councillors and a former deputy.
-In August the dissidents, led by Corrado Callegari, a former deputy, formed Veneto First, which became a separate party in January 2014 and welcomed a third councillor in February 2015.
+In April the LV's national council, instructed by Tosi, expelled 35 party members (mostly Venetists or old-guard bossiani), including two regional councillors and a former deputy.
+In August a group of dissidents, led by Corrado Callegari, a former deputy, formed Veneto First, which became a separate party in January 2014 and welcomed a third councillor in February 2015.

-In the 2013 municipal elections the party lost the mayorship of Treviso after 19 years, as Giancarlo Gentilini surrendered to Democrat Giovanni Manildo 55.5% to 44.5%.
+In the 2013 municipal elections the party lost the mayorship of Treviso after 19 years, as Giancarlo Gentilini, who had been mayor from 1994 to 2003, before Gobbo, surrendered to Democrat Giovanni Manildo 55.5% to 44.5%.
 However, one year later, in the 2014 municipal elections Bitonci was elected mayor of the much bigger city of Padua, a Democratic stronghold, by defeating the incumbent Ivo Rossi 53.5% to 46.5%.
 The party thus governed two of the three largest cities of Veneto, Verona and Padua.
-Finally, in the 2014 European Parliament election the LV gained 15.2% and two MEPs, Tosi (who showed his popular support once for all and was soon replaced by Fontana) and Bizzotto.
+Finally, in the 2014 European Parliament election the LV gained 15.2% and two MEPs, Tosi (who showed his electoral strenght, but was soon replaced by then loyalist Lorenzo Fontana) and Mara Bizzotto.